Ich hab mich ergeben

+As singing the traditional anthem, the "Deutschlandlied", starting with the line "Deutschland, Deutschland über alles" ("Germany, Germany above all else"), didn't seem appropriate after Germany's surrender in World War II, the double meaning of the line 'Ich hab mich ergeben', which means 'I have surrendered' in literal translation, but in the context of this song's lyrics also 'I am devoted to thee, made this song one of the favorites for a national anthem in post-war Germany.
+As such, it was one of the unofficial national anthems of West Germany from 1949 until 1952, and in national radio it was played even since 1945 before intermission.
+However, public interest in the song declined before the Deutschlandlied was officially reinstated, of which only the third stanza is sung ever since.

+Two Christmas carols use the same tune: the English "God Rest Ye Merry Gentlemen” and the Swedish "När juldagsmorgon glimmar".
+The tune is also used in the Micronesian national anthem, a cultural realm which has been historically influenced by German colonial presence.

 History

 The national anthem of the Federated States of Micronesia, "Patriots of Micronesia", uses the same tune, as does the Estonian song "Mu Isamaa armas" ("My beloved native land" by Martin Körber) which used to be Estonia's official flag song until 2009 when it was replaced by Gustav Ernesaks's "Mu Isamaa on minu arm" ("My homeland is my love").
+The Latvian song "Šie kauli, šī miesa" also has the same tune.
 The melody is quoted by Johannes Brahms in his Academic Festival Overture.
 The Deutschlandfunk used the motif to the words "dir Land voll Lieb und Leben" as its interval signal.

 The second stanza includes the words "land of the free", similar to the well-known words of "The Star-Spangled Banner", written eight years earlier.